 When you go on safari it is important to note that the usual necessities will not be available so you will need to not only pack everything you need, but also be sure to grab some cash out at the airport as they don’t have banks in the middle of nowhere!
 If staying at a lodge or camp be sure to remember some extra cash to tip your game rangers for the fantastic job they do.

-5. Hot AND Cold Temperatures
+5. Prepare for Hot and Cold Temperatures

 It might be stinking hot through the day but morning and night game drives can be FREEZING!
 Be sure to bring some warm clothes to wrap up on game drives as layers is key!